hermes-mighdz/birdnet/project.md

 offers an alternative: automatically detect and erase human speech at the edge, so the node can continue classifying birdsong while preventing detected human speech from being written to disk or uploaded.

-The privacy requirement is strict, so the system is designed to fail closed.
-The system is designed to fail closed: if speech detection cannot complete successfully, the audio is redacted rather than written to disk.
+The privacy requirement is strict, so the system is designed to fail closed: if speech detection cannot complete successfully, the audio is redacted rather than written to disk.

 ## The Approach